brenden-matteson/cs386/reports/report6.md

 * GitHub Summary: 1 commit.
     * (c10366c5cee1b7a4ea7a0e6e11cf865e819807ac)

+Makaela:
+* Worked on project presentation
+* Worked on script for presentation
+* GitHub Summary: 0 commits.

+Tyson:
+* Worked on what possible object arrays could be used in JS file
+* Tested the beginner functions for calculating estimated Salary
+* GitHub Summary: 0 commits.

 ## Retrospective

 Appreciations: Everyone has been working hard to get everything we need finished.